Myeloproliferative Neoplasms Clinical Trial

 Full Description

-This is a two-tiered single arm Phase 2 trial of vactosertib (TEW-7197) for the treatment of anemia in Ph-neg MPNs.
+This is a two-tiered multi arm Phase 2 trial of vactosertib (TEW-7197) for the treatment of anemia in Ph-neg MPNs.
 Both tiers use a rule-based, accelerated dose escalation scheme to efficiently assess the potential of vactosertib to safely and effectively treat anemic patients with Ph-neg MPNs.
 The first tier of this trial (Tier 1) is an intra-patient dose finding study in 12 patients that uses a low starting dose of vactosertib for all patients.
-For each patent, the treatment dose is escalated according to prospectively-defined rules, and a toxicity and treatment effect algorithm during the period of 16 weeks (4 treatment cycles).
-If pre-established efficacy and safety endpoints are met (section 5.4, section 9.1, section 11.1), then Tier 1 of the study will be followed by a Tier 2 expansion study with an additional 25 patients for a period of 24 weeks (6 treatment cycles).
+Treatment dose is escalated according to prospectively-defined rules, and a toxicity and treatment effect algorithm during the period of 16 weeks (4 treatment cycles).
+If pre-established efficacy and safety endpoints are met, then Tier 1 of the study will be followed by a Tier 2 expansion study with an additional 25 patients for a period of 24 weeks (6 treatment cycles).

-Vactosertib will be administered as monotherapy and therefore patients must be off cytoreductive therapies such as interferon, ruxolitinib, hydroxyurea, DNA hypomethylating agents or other cytotoxic chemotherapy prior to enrollment for a period of at least 14 days or 5 half-lives, whichever is longer.
+Vactosertib will be administered concurrently with the patient's current treatment (if any).
+Prior to enrollment, patients must be on a stable dose of their current therapy for 3 months prior to entering the study.
 Supportive care measures including packed red blood cell (PRBC) transfusions for HGB <7g/dL, or symptomatic anemia, will be permitted.
 Administration of erythropoiesis stimulating agents (ESAs), however, will not be permitted on the trial (patients recruited would have serum EPO >125 U/L above which the benefit of ESAs is not supported).

 Eligibility Criteria